The GOEASY consortium featured highly skilled partners, bringing along diverse fields of expertise.

 The Fraunhofer Institute for Applied Information Technology (FIT) has around 30 years of experience in the humane design of intelligent system solutions that integrate seamlessly into business processes.
 Our approximately 160 scientists work in interdisciplinary teams and combine knowledge from information technology with questions from other areas of life.
 This results in tailor-made solutions that support people in their work and enrich them in their free time.
 Our strength is the holistic system development – from the validation of concepts or prototypes to the design and implementation of innovative customer solutions.

 FIT participates in GOEASY with an experienced and excellent team of researchers from the User-Centered Computing (UCC) department.
 FIT UCC is an interdisciplinary group of scientists that has gained an internationally acknowledged reputation in the areas of Internet of Things, User-Centered Design (UCD) and Smart Data.
 A user centered design approach helps to analyze the area of Location-Based Services and the involvement of citizens as end users in the developed solutions.
 From this analysis, challenges and potential for improvement are iteratively indicated and evaluated using an iterative, agile development approach that continuously involves end-users from the desired application scenarios.
-In addition, FIT assumes the role of technical director and contributes to the development of Galileo services.
+In addition, FIT assumed the role of technical director and contributed to the development of Galileo services.

 ICT company developing innovative products and services for a wide range of business and consumer applications, based in Stockholm – Sweden